IRS Notice CP2000

 If you cannot respond by the deadline, contact the IRS.
 Generally, if you call and talk with someone, they’ll automatically extend your deadline by another month.
 Don’t call the IRS’s general number unless you’re willing to deal with a complex phone tree.
 Instead, call the IRS CP 2000 phone number that is printed on your notice.

-How to Pay CP2000 IRS
+How to Pay Your CP2000 IRS Notice

-If you agree with the changes on the CP2000 notice, you can use the notice response form to make a payment.
+If you agree with the changes outlined on the CP2000 notice, you can use the notice response form to make a payment.
 You can also pay the CP2000 online.
 Again, however, you may not be able to make an online payment until the proposed changes are final.

 Get Help With Your CP2000 Notice